ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_PAM_BAT_004|Demographic table not accessible|If data is not found found  for preRegistrationId PRG_PAM_BAT_005|Reg appointment table not accessible|If Reg appointment table not accessible
+PRG_PAM_BAT_004|Demographic table not accessible|If data is not found for preRegistrationId PRG_PAM_BAT_005|Reg appointment table not accessible|If Reg appointment table not accessible

 ### PUT /consumedStatus